TezBaydu/Milestone-Project-1-Band/README.md

 - CSS device size adjustments
     * seemed like there was quite a lot at first with the Home Page
-    * Can we review to see if is suitable? - Ok as shows understanding of CSS
+    * Can we review to see if is suitable?
+        - Ok as shows understanding of CSS

 - Commits to be mentioned as part of test
+    - done
 - Use image from am i responsive design checker in readme
 - Change Java to JavaScript in credit notes
     - done
 - Add comment in player.js of source and link
+    - done
+- list-inline-item in header download formats only when url refreshes
+    - updated by changing display from inline-block to contents for @media (max-width: 767px)
     - done
 - Nav header text to make bolder
 - Row below Grafitti image to wrap around text quotes. i.e. parent of